adultplexdev/AdultDVDEmpire.bundle/README.md

 # AdultDVDEmpire.bundle
 Plex metadata agent for fetching metadata for AdultDVDEmpire material.

+20250713 - Fixed catagory lookup and some default settings to give move results.

 20241217 - Fixed new ageConfirmation requirment cookie.

 20240919 - Update to fix issues with ADE changing their website structure (thx to adtdev20)